onevzz/onevzz.com/_posts/2023-11-21-what-is-it-like-to-be-carried.md

 ## CU CALENDAR

 ![GENERATE TIMETABLES!](/assets/img/screenshots/cucalen.png)
-_The Generate Timetables feature of the app_
+_The Generate Timetables Feature of the App_

 **CU CALENDAR** is a calendar web application that is intended to be used by the students at our university.
 Anything a standard calendar app could do, this app could do too, plus many more handy features for students,